karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 The line `counter: int` also declares a variable, but this time it only says which type, but no value is given.
 Since no value is given, it will be initialized to zero.
 If you for some reason do not want to have it initialized, then you can write `counter: int = ---`.
 However, in almost all cases you will want zero initialization.
 In some performance sensitive algorithms you may want to skip it, but I have almost never had to do so.

-Odin initializes all memory to zero by default unless you tell it to not do so.
 The language and the core library (Odin's standard library) also tries to use the zero value as a 'good default' as much as possible, which is known as zero-is-initialized.
 Zero-is-initialized and automatic zero initialization is a comfy combo.

-> A_BETTER_C: In C and C++ if you write `int counter;` then the variable counter will not be initialized and can just contain garbage memory, which is almost never what you want.
+> In C and C++ if you write `int counter;` then the variable counter will not be initialized and can just contain garbage memory, which is almost never what you want.

-We can look closer that the how the usage of `:` and `=` varies when declaring and setting variable values:
+Let's look close at `:` and `=`, in particular how the usage of these characters vary when declaring and setting variables:

 ```C
 a_string := "Hello World!"